 Although still considered a newer, more advanced technique, balloon sinuplasty has been proven safe and effective for over a decade, with almost 400,000 successful cases.
 As a functional surgery, balloon sinuplasty is covered by Medicare and most insurance carriers.

 Balloon sinuplasty is a procedure to improve the function of the nose, and therefore is best suited to a NYC facial plastic surgeon with a background in otolaryngology.
 Dr. Kwak is double certified in both facial plastic surgery and ear, nose and throat medicine, outfitting him with the rigorous training, expertise and skill so integral to a successful result.
-Balloon sinuplasty patients seeking to undergo rhinoplasty in Manhattan will find that Dr. Kwak can easily accommodate both procedures at once, facilitating faster recovery times and fewer incisions.
+Balloon sinuplasty patients seeking to undergo rhinoplasty will find that Dr. Kwak can easily accommodate both procedures at once, facilitating faster recovery times and fewer incisions.

 As among the best balloon sinuplasty specialists in NYC, Dr. Kwak is adamant about conducting in-depth consultations with clients that promote trust, transparency and peace of mind.
 The doctor will examine your nose, review your medications and prior surgeries if any, discuss your goals and most importantly, address any lingering questions or concerns about the procedure.
 Dr. Kwak will only proceed once he is satisfied that your expectations are realistic and that you fully understand your treatment plan.

 The one-hour balloon sinuplasty procedure is typically performed under local anesthesia right in the doctor’s office instead of a hospital.
 The procedure is based on a concept used by heart surgeons to expand the arteries while performing balloon angioplasty.